AbdullahBasit24/AbdullahBasit24/README.md

 # Abdullah Basit Awan
-BS Computer Engineering · Information Technology University, Lahore · 2023–2027

-Computer Engineering student with a focus on embedded systems and software development.
+BS Computer Engineering · Information Technology University, Lahore · 2023–2027 Computer Engineering student with a focus on embedded systems and software development.
 Outside of tech, I enjoy videography, photography, and 3D animation.
 `C / C++` `Python` `Verilog` `STM32` `Flask` `SQL` `MATLAB` `Blender`

 ---

 ## Projects

+### GPS Asset Tracker with Geofencing
+Low-power GPS asset tracker with geofencing built on the STM32 B-L475E-IOT01A2.
+Uses FreeRTOS for task scheduling, UART DMA for NMEA parsing, Haversine-based geofence detection, and Stop Mode 1 with LPTIM1-based tickless idle for power optimization.
+LSM6DSL accelerometer used for motion-based wake-up.
+Group project for Embedded Systems.

+`STM32` `FreeRTOS` `UART DMA` `Low-Power` `GPS` `Embedded C`

+---

+### Secure HTTP Communication System
+Client-server application demonstrating secure vs. insecure communication using JWE encryption (RSA-OAEP-256 + AES-256-GCM).
+Built with Node.js and Express on the backend and the JOSE library for cryptographic operations.
+Traffic analysis performed with Wireshark to verify encryption in transit.
+Group project for Computer Communication Networks.

+`Node.js` `Express` `JWE` `RSA-OAEP-256` `AES-256-GCM` `Wireshark`

+---

+### Plant Disease Classification & Sentiment Analysis
+Two deep learning models built in TensorFlow on Google Colab.
+A CNN trained on the PlantVillage dataset for multi-class plant disease classification, and an LSTM trained on the IMDb dataset for binary sentiment analysis.
+Implemented a full tf.data pipeline with custom metrics.
+Assignment for Applied Machine Learning.

+`Python` `TensorFlow` `CNN` `LSTM` `Google Colab`

+---

 ### Single-Cycle RISC-V Processor
 Single-cycle datapath in Verilog with support for R, I, S, and B-type instructions.
 Includes instruction decode logic and a custom ALU.
 Group project for Computer Architecture and Organization.